Soldier on Soldier Attacks Fast Facts

-(CNN)Here is some background information about soldier on soldier attacks in the US military.
+(CNN)Here is a look at soldier on soldier attacks in the US military.

 2009 Fort Hood Shooting:

 November 5, 2009 - Army psychiatrist Maj.
-Nidal Malik Hasan kills 13 people and injures 32 more during a shooting rampage at Fort Hood military base in Texas.
+Nidal Malik Hasan kills 13 people and an unborn child and injures 32 more during a shooting rampage at Fort Hood military base in Texas.

 November 5, 2009 - Army psychiatrist Maj.
-Nidal Malik Hasan kills 13 people and injures 32 more during a shooting rampage at Fort Hood military base in Texas.
+Nidal Malik Hasan kills 13 people and an unborn child and injures 32 more during a shooting rampage at Fort Hood military base in Texas.

 November 12, 2009 - Hasan is charged with 13 counts of premeditated murder.